mojs/mojs-website/readme.md

-# mo · js website branch
+# mo · js website repo

 Please make sure you are on the `dev` branch, never use `master` for changes.